Synoeca surinama: Human Importance

+Sting autotomy

-Sting autotomyS. surinama wasps have barbed stingers, which is a significant characteristic for both the wasp producing the sting and the organism being stung.
+S. surinama wasps have barbed stingers, which is a significant characteristic for both the wasp producing the sting and the organism being stung.
 S. surinama are one of the highly social Hymenoptera species to employ sting autonomy (also called autotomy) as a mechanism of colony defense.
 The stingers of S. surinama have lancet barbs, which when injected into flesh will not come out easily.
 This act is suicidal for the individual performing it, but can function as great protection for the rest of the colony; in addition to continuing to inject venom, the sting apparatus also releases alarm pheromones and thereby marks the target as a recognised threat to be dealt with immediately if it should return.
 This defense is most effective against vertebrates, and is in fact disadvantageous against raiding insects.
 Generally, S. surinama only sting for defense, not offense.